-I often get asked about what it takes to be a celebrity personal assistant, but candidates often overlook another important market segment: Working for high-net-worth families.
-In this article, I'm going to talk about some important differences between working for celebrities and high-net-worth families.
+I often get asked what it takes to be a celebrity personal assistant, but candidates often overlook another essential market segment: Working for high-net-worth families.
+This article will discuss the critical differences between working for celebrities and high-net-worth families.

-Before we do that, it's important to define "celebrity."
-It actually comes from the word celebrate.
+Before we do that, it's essential to define "celebrity."
+It comes from the word celebrate.
 Yes, celebrities are celebrated for their skill in a given field.
-Technically speaking, if someone is well-known to the public, then they are a celebrity: TV and movie actors, famous book authors, professional athletes, etc. In contrast, a high-net-worth family is one with extraordinary financial means, often in the tens or hundreds of millions of dollars.
+Technically speaking, if someone is well-known, they are a celebrity: TV and movie actors, famous book authors, professional athletes, etc. In contrast, a high-net-worth family has extraordinary financial means, often in the tens or hundreds of millions of dollars.

 Fact vs. fiction: Working with celebrities

-Working for celebrities is a sort of hybrid role between an Executive Assistant and a Personal Assistant.
-On the EA side, you will be booking appointments, managing a schedule and be engaged in data entry.
-On the PA side, you will be running errands, getting the dry cleaning and walking pets.
+Working for celebrities is a hybrid role between an Executive Assistant and a Personal Assistant.
+On the EA side, you will book appointments, manage a schedule, and be engaged in data entry.
+On the PA side, you will be running errands, getting the dry cleaning, and walking pets.

-All of this is virtually the same as a regular PA job, with the exception that the pressure is usually a lot higher when working with celebrities.
+A celebrity assistant job is the same as a regular PA job, except the pressure is usually much higher when working with celebrities.
 Also, the hours can be very long.
-Lastly, the pay is usually lower than you would expect because part of the trade is the "access to glamour," which means a lot to some assistants.
+Lastly, the pay is generally lower than expected because part of the trade is the "access to glamour," which means a lot to some assistants.

 What's it like to be an assistant to a wealthy family?

-Because I've been a personal assistant to both celebrities and billionaires, I know that there are distinctive differences between the two.
-Firstly, the hours are a bit more normal when working in a private estate.
-It's not that you won't ever work long hours; but with celebrities, you're always at level 10.
+Because I've been a personal assistant to celebrities and billionaires, I know there are distinctive differences between the two.
+Firstly, the hours are more normal when working in a private estate.
+It's not that you won't ever work long hours, but with celebrities, you're constantly at level 10.

-Because high-net-worth families and billionaires have deeper pockets, they can afford to hire more staff.
-So, there are usually PAs, Estate Managers and a Chief of Staff for the ultra-rich families.
-Having a lot of support staff can help alleviate the pressure that assistants face while on the job.
+Because high-net-worth families and billionaires have deeper pockets, they can hire more staff.
+So, there are usually PAs, Estate Managers, and a Chief of Staff for the ultra-rich families.
+Having a lot of support staff can help alleviate the pressure that assistants face on the job.

-Last, but certainly not least, working with affluent families is a bit more stable than working with celebrities.
+Last but certainly not least, working with affluent families is more stable than working with celebrities.
 By and large, celebrities burn through a lot more assistants because they are always working at break-neck speed.
-For the sake of longevity and job stability, working for the billionaires offers more opportunities and a chance at a somewhat normal life.
+For longevity and job stability, working for billionaires offers more opportunities and a chance at a somewhat everyday life.